The Brayherds are coming to take back the Eightpoints

 Strategy and Tactics for the Beasts of Chaos Warband

-Another approach could be to take a Great Axe Bullgor as your Leader, add in the two other Bullgors you can build from that kit anyway, and then try to compensate for the very low model count with as many cheap Gors as you can.
-It really depends on which playstyle you prefer, but no matter what you choose, use the abilities to guide your strategy: The Beasts of Chaos abilities generally help you get to the enemy quickly, and then build on the momentum of your first kills with Bloodgorge or Rip, Gore and Tear!, so plan a strong first strike with as many strong fighters in the same battle group as you can.
+Another approach could be to take a Doombull as your Leader, add in some more Bullgors, and then try to compensate for the very low model count with as many cheap Gors as you can.
+It really depends on which playstyle you prefer, but no matter what you choose, use the abilities to guide your strategy: the Beasts of Chaos abilities generally help you get to the enemy quickly, and then build on the momentum of your first kills with Bloodgorge, Grisly Trophy or Rip, Gore and Tear!, so plan a strong first strike with as many big fighters in the same battle group as you can.

-Also remember that none of your fighter types really have any synergies, so feel free to spread them out across the battlefield.
+You can add even more speed to your warband with Centigors or the fearsome Cockatrice, but I would still recommend building your warband around something else.
 No matter what playstyle you choose, I think buying a box of Ungors is a good idea, since it gives you cheap models with both ranged attacks, spear attacks and shields.

 From there, you can branch out towards Bestigors or Bullgors as you see fit.